DerwenAI/kglab/docs/ref.md

 ```python
 get_keyset(incl_pred=True)
 ```
-Accessor for the set of items (nodes, predicates, labels, URLs, literals, etc.) that were measured.
+Accessor for the set of items (domain: nodes, predicates, labels, URLs, literals, etc.) that were measured.
 Used for *label encoding* in the transform between an RDF graph and a matrix or tensor representation.

   * `incl_pred` : `bool`